Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 The quick guide: Rule of thumb

--Textiles are made from natural materials can be returned to the earth to create resources.
+Textiles that are made from natural materials can be returned to the earth to create resources.

--For eco fashion brands to label themselves 'compostable' 60-90% of the product must break down into C02 within 180 days in commercial composting facility.
+For eco fashion brands to label themselves 'compostable' 60-90% of the product must break down into C02 within 180 days in commercial composting facility.

 -The general rule of thumb: if it is natural it can compost.
-Try sticking to bamboo fabrics and 100% (ethically made) cotton fabrics when it comes to composting.

 Image source: Hearts